Saint Nicholas: Venice

 The sailors from Bari took only the main bones of Nicholas's skeleton, leaving all the minor fragments in the grave.
-The city of Venice had interest in obtaining the remaining fragments of his skeleton.
+The city of Venice had an interest in obtaining the remaining fragments of his skeleton.
 In 1044, they dedicated the San Nicolò al Lido monastery basilica to him on the north end of the Lido di Venezia.
 According to a single chronicle written by an anonymous monk at this monastery, in 1100, a fleet of Venetian ships accompanied by Bishop Enrico Contarini sailed past Myra on their way to Palestine for the First Crusade.
-Bishop Enrico insisted for the fleet to turn back and set anchor in Myra.
+Bishop Enrico insisted that the fleet turn back and set anchor in Myra.
 The Venetians took the remaining bones of Saint Nicholas, as well as those of several other bishops of Myra, from the church there, which was only guarded by four Orthodox monks, and brought them to Venice, where they deposited them in the San Nicolò al Lido.
 This tradition was lent credence in two scientific investigations of the relics in Bari and Venice, which confirmed that the relics in the two cities are anatomically compatible and may belong to the same person.
 It is said that someone dies every time the bones of Saint Nicholas in Venice are disturbed.
 The last time the bones were examined was in July 1992.